Last Updated on

 Dr. Chua claimed that her wife would go into a trance-like state and become possessed by a spirit.
 That spirit introduced herself as Teresita Basa and went as far as naming her murderer (by the name of Allan Showery) as well as specific proofs–like the jewelry that was stolen from her–and the names (including their phone numbers!) of her relatives that could identify those proofs.

 All these led to the arrest of Allan Showery, an orderly working at the same hospital as the victim and Dr. Chua’s wife.
-The jewelry that Showery gave to his girlfriend were also positively identified as those owned by Basa, prompting the suspect to give a full confession.
+The jewelry that Showery gave to his girlfriend was also positively identified as those owned by Basa, prompting the suspect to give a full confession.
 Showery plead guilty, was sentenced to imprisonment, but eventually released in 1983 after only less than five years of serving his sentence.

 Did Teresita really come back from beyond the grave to name her murderer?
 Or was Mrs. Chua aware of the information all along but pretended she was possessed for fear of Showery?
 We’ll probably never know, but if it was indeed a paranormal phenomenon, this case is one for the books.